 How You Can Help

 - Transitional Employment is a highly structured program for members returning to work in a local business and industry.
 Transitional Employment is specifically designed as a vocational rehabilitation program where a member can gain or re-gain the skills and confidence necessary to have a job while employed in a “real world” position.
-The only requirement for the member to participate in Transitional Employment is the expressed desire to work.
+The only requirement for the member to participate in Transitional Employment is the expr

 - Placements are at the employer’s place of business and are part-time (15-20 hours per week)